How Much Do Authors Make? Here's the Honest Answer

 Diversify Your Income Streams

-Multiple books.
 Yes, I know I just told you about this, but I need to repeat it for the folks in the back.
 To be a successful author, you need more than one published book.
 You need a lot of them.
-As soon as your manuscript is out to beta readers, editors, agents, etc., you should be working on your next book.
+As soon as your manuscript is out to beta readers, editors, agents, etc., you should be working on your next one.

-Publishing alternatives.
-Authors aren’t confined to only writing books, publishing them, then repeating.
-You can put your books on Kindle Unlimited, start a Patreon, publish serial stories on Vella, and much more.
+Authors aren't confined to only writing books, publishing them, then repeating.
+You can put your books on Kindle Unlimited, start a Patreon, publish through Substack, and much more.
 There are a ton of opportunities out there to fit your writing and marketing style.

-Write to market.
-Maybe your book is about a long-lost underwater civilization who needs to go to space to save their princess.
+Maybe your book is about a long-lost underwater civilization that needs to go to space to save their princess.
 It could be one of the best books ever written.
-Tragically, there isn’t a huge market for that specific story.
+Tragically, there isn't a huge market for that specific story.
 You can embrace your creativity to write more marketable stories that buff your income to let you write the stories you are super passionate about.
-I’m still trying to come up with a romance pen name for myself.
+I'm still trying to come up with a romance pen name for myself.

-Ghostwrite.
-Some people want to tell a story but they don’t have writing skills like yours, so they hire a ghostwriter to write it for them.
-Ghostwriting can be very profitable and some contracts even include ongoing royalties.
+Some people want to tell a story but don't have writing skills like yours, so they hire a ghostwriter to write it for them.
+Ghostwriting can be very profitable, and some contracts even include ongoing royalties.

 Start Your Writing Career